 2) It is technically impossible.
 The call boxes do not have a dedicated power source which will be needed to operate the cameras.
 It would be cost prohibitive to run power to all the call boxes, making use of the poles impractical.
 The call boxes run off of a spring that powers a small generator which generates enough power to send a signal for assistance.
 The spring is tightened by pulling down a handle on the front of the box — when the handle is released, the spring is released, running the generator.
 Once the signal is sent, the box reverts back to its powerless state.

 The Connecticut variant of this rumor cited above began circulating in January 2010, falsely attributed to a Danbury [Connecticut] News-Times article by Robert Miller.
-Likewise, that state's DOT has no legislative authority to issue tickets in such a manner, and the cameras along I-84 are not new and do not time motorists for the purpose of issuing tickets — they are ordinary traffic cameras which were initially installed in the mid-1990s:
+Likewise, that state's DOT has no legislative authority to issue tickets in such a manner, and the cameras along I-84 are not new and do not time motorists for the purpose of issuing tickets — they are ordinary traffic cameras initially installed in the mid-1990s:

 The [Connecticut] state DOT does have cameras along I-84 and along other highways in the state.
 It also has radar set up along the road.
 It's had them both in place for years.